-The Victorian Government has established the Regional Health Infrastructure Fund as part of its commitment to better health for people in rural and regional Victoria.
-The May 2018 Victorian State Budget allocated an additional $50 million for Round 3 Regional Health Infrastructure Fund (2018-19).
-This allocating brings the total Regional Health Infrastructure Fund to $250 million.
+In 2016 the Victorian Government established the Regional Health Infrastructure Fund (the Fund) as part of its commitment to better health for people in rural and regional Victoria.
+The Fund has continued and is administered as an annual grant program.
+Round 4 will be delivered in 2019-20.

 Round 1 allocated $134 million across 93 projects